ftCLI/FoundryTools-CLI/README.md

     ftcli assistant edit-cfg "C:\Fonts\config.json"

-It is strongly recommended to use this tool to edit the JSON configuration files.
+It is strongly recommended using this tool to edit the JSON configuration files.
 It prevents malformed JSON errors and errors due to wrong values (for example, an out of range usWeightClass, or a string where's an integer is expected).

 #### edit-csv
 Usage: